jacoblapworth/akahu-sdk-swift/src/react/autocompleter.md

-Autocompleter is a component that composes many other components together.
+`Autocompleter` is a component that composes many other components together.
 It's an input where users can type to filter a list of items to select.

-Refer to the following sections of the XUI Documentation for more information about the components that make up an Autocompleter.
+Refer to the following sections of the XUI Documentation for more information about the components that make up an `Autocompleter`.

 <div class="xui-margin-vertical">
 	<div>